bindok1/histopia/README.md

-# Basic Starter Kotlin Android Project
+# Histopia - Educational Android App With Nft Intelekual Property

-A modern Android starter project implemented in Kotlin using latest Android development best practices and patterns.
+A modern educational Android application implemented in Kotlin using latest Android development best practices and patterns.

 ## 🌟 Features